 The Bank has initiated the process of reverse-merger with its Holding Company, Ujjivan Financial Services Limited to meet the above-mentioned criteria.
 As directed by SEBI, the Bank has achieved its minimum public shareholding of 25%, through allotment of additional equity shares vide Qualified Institutions Placement (QIP) on September 15, 2022.
 Subsequently, the Boards of both the Bank and Holding Company have approved the scheme for amalgamation in its meeting dated October 14, 2022.
 Further the scheme of amalgamation has been filed with the stock exchanges and RBI for their respective approvals/ sanctions.
-RBI vide its letter dated February 01, 2023, has conveyed its "no-objection" to the proposal for voluntary amalgamation of Holding Company with the Bank subject to the fulfilment of certain conditions as stipulated by RBI which includes inter alia obtaining approval from the NCLT, requisite majority of shareholders and creditors of both transferor and transferee companies and in ensuring compliance with all applicable statutory and regulatory requirements.
+RBI vide its letter dated February 01, 2023, has conveyed its "no-objection" to the proposal for voluntary amalgamation of Holding Company with the Bank subject to the fulfilment of certain conditions as stipulated by RBI which includes inter alia obtaining approval from the NCLT, requisite majority of shareholders and creditors of both transferor and regulatory requirements.